Sandee004/100-days-of-Python/README.md

 How many seconds in a year 🙀 !!
 Day 11 of #Replit100DaysOfCode

 ## Day 12
+Learnt how to find and squash bugs.
+Nothing better than a code free from bugs 🎉.
+Day 12 of #Replit100DaysofCode

 ## Day 13
 Built a grade calculator today!
 Definitely giving myself an A+ on this 😎 !
 Day 13 of #Replit100DaysOfCode